Cunningham leads Missouri over No. 5 Mississippi St 75-67

 BIG PICTURE

 Missouri: It’s a huge win for the Tigers, who had lost their previous four road games.
 Cunningham was excellent as usual and she got a lot of help from her teammates.
-The Tigers now have a 2-7 record against Mississippi State.
+The Tigers now have a 2-7 record against Mississippi State after shooting nearly 63 percent in the second half.

+Cunningham feels the Tigers can make a run up the SEC standings in the final few weeks.
+Missouri hadn’t won on the road since beating Tennessee on Jan.
+6.

+“Our train is moving,” Cunningham said during her postgame television interview.
+“We’ve had a rocky up-and-down season so far, but we had long talks in the locker room after LSU.
+We were there till like 2:30 in the morning and this train’s moving.
+We’re fixing ourselves.
+We’re fixing our body language and we’re not letting anybody stop us.”

 Mississippi State: The Bulldogs had a tough night on both ends of the floor, but especially on defense.
 The Tigers got a lot of open looks from 3-point range and made a bunch of them.
 Mississippi State has another tough game on Sunday against Texas A&M.